JagynX/DeepSeek_ChromeExtension_DownloadTextBlock/README.md

 Instalation:

-0.Dowwnload code zip or like repository
+0.Download code zip or repository

 1. Go to page in chrome or open manage extension: